Juan-calero/store-parts-exercise/README.md

 ## Tech Used

-For this project I used the React Framework along with SASS in development, and Jest, Enzyme and React-testing-library for testing.
+I developed this project using React.js and SASS, and used Jest, Enzyme and react-testing-library for testing.

 ## API Documentation